PawanCodeCrafts/PawanCodeCrafts/README.md

 ## 🧐 About Me

 - 🧠 Passionate about solving real-world problems and improving UI/UX performance
-- 🔧 Skilled in technologies like **JavaScript, React, Python , Django**
+- 🔧 Skilled in technologies like **JavaScript, React, Python, Django, MySQL **
 - 🎯 Focused on developing **scalable, real-time, and responsive web applications**
 - 💬 Always curious about **AI & emerging tech**
 - 😃 Fun facts: